fbpx

 About the program

-The School Leaver Employment Support (SLES) Program is designed to support NDIS participants and school leavers in developing practical life, community, and employment skills through structured, hands-on learning experiences.
+The Transition to Employment Program (TEP) is designed to support individuals and school leavers in developing practical life, community, and employment skills through structured, hands-on learning experiences.

 Programs focus on building confidence, communication, independence, teamwork, workplace participation, and community engagement in supportive real-world and simulated environments.